Testimonials

 Hard work, but great fun.

-Excellent, we will be back.
+Excellent we will be back.

-Adam you are one of the few cavers who can boost my confidence underground.
-I can move on from concern about where I am and begin to appreciate the beauty and grandeur of the caves around me… …the safest caving instructor I know, as well as being a good companion underground…
+“Adam you are one of the few cavers who can boost my confidence underground.
+I can move on from concern about where I am and begin to appreciate the beauty and grandeur of the caves around me….

 I highly commended you as an instructor for the novice, or coach for the experienced caver wishing to polish specific techniques.”